 Importantly, the employer, a retirement village, was subject to the COVID-19 Mandatory Vaccination (Workers) Directions commencing in Victoria on 7 October 2021, which required specified employers to ensure that unvaccinated workers did not work outside of their home on or after 15 October 2021, unless exemptions applied to them.

-Mr Aucamp, the Maintenance Manager for the facility, told his employers he did not intent to be vaccinated and was subsequently dismissed.
+Mr Aucamp, the Maintenance Manager for the facility, told his employers he did not intent to be vaccinated and was subsequently fired for not having the COVID vaccine.

 The Commission emphasised: